 #2 – Move as a Block

-This swing thought has you imagining that your hands, wrists and arms are all held together as they would be if in cement.
 It limits movement early in the swing through the rotation of the shoulders.
 It also helps to protect against early hinging the wrists during the takeaway.

 This mental image is especially helpful for those that are prone to developing the yips.
 As we know, yips often take the form of uncontrollable movements made by the wrists that seem to answer to someone else than the golfer.
 Not allowing them to move at all during the takeaway – or at all during the entire swing – can be very helpful for delicate chip shots, for example.